Also Known As: Ominent Redirect, Type: Browser Hijacker, Distribution: High

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons."
 In the opened window select "Search Providers," set "Google," "Bing" or any other preferred search engine as your default and then remove "Search The Web (ominent)."

-If you continue to have problems with redirects to Search.ominent.com, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the search.ominent.com redirect, reset your Internet Explorer settings to default.

 Windows XP users: Click "Start", click "Run", in the opened window type "inetcpl.cpl" In the opened window click the "Advanced" tab, then click Reset.